Dhindhu/LSPwork1/README.md

 # LSPwork1
+All Large Scale Programming projects will be carried out here.
-First work given on class: Make a hello world code in Java
+First work given in class: Make a hello world code in Java